 Squids and fishes around the Falkland Islands have been targeted by international fishing fleets over decades.
 However, catch data by species only started to be recorded systematically from the year 1987 (Falkland Islands Government 1989).
-Total catches reached a maximum of 462,487 t in 2015, in part due to the unusual large intrusion of I. argentinus in Falkland Islands waters from April to May 2015 (Winter 2015) that resulted in record catches (332,862 t) for this species that year.
-Contrastingly, total catches since 2016 (mean 167,076 t) have been amongst the lowest since 1987 (Falkland Islands Government 1989, 2021).
+Total catches reached a maximum of 462,487 t in 2015, in part due to the unusual large intrusion of I. argentinus in Falkland Islands waters from April to May 2015 (Winter 2015) that resulted in record catches (332,862 t) for this species that year (Falkland Islands Government 1989, 2023a).

 Finfish license allocations in the Falkland Islands used to be set by Total Allowable Effort (TAE) calculated as a function of the catchability of an index species that represents the main target of the fishery.
 This approach works under the assumption of consistent relationships among catch, effort, and biomass.
 The first index species for finfish TAE was southern blue whiting (Micromesistius australis australis).
 However, with declining catches of southern blue whiting and increasing catches of rock cod (Patagonotothen ramsayi), the index species was re-examined (Payá et al. 2010) and switched in 2011 from southern blue whiting to rock cod in order to set effort allocation.
-Catches of rock cod decreased since 2010 (Falkland Islands Government 2021; Ramos & Winter 2022a) whereas catches of common hake (Merluccius hubbsi) increased, and reached a maximum catch in 2021 (Ramos & Winter in prep.).
+Catches of rock cod decreased since 2010 (Falkland Islands Government 2023a; Ramos & Winter 2022a) whereas catches of common hake (Merluccius hubbsi) increased, and reached a maximum catch in 2022 (Falkland Islands Government 2023a).
 The use of an index species to manage all Falkland Islands commercial species was thus considered unreliable, and the Falkland Islands Government mandated assessing each individual commercial stock.
 An important step to achieve this goal is to estimate the abundance and distribution of each commercial stock in the Falkland Islands Conservation Zones (FICZ and FOCZ) based on commercial and scientific surveys.

 The Falkland Islands Fisheries Department (FIFD) has carried out parallel groundfish and calamari (Doryteuthis gahi) pre-season surveys every February since 2010, except for 2012, 2013, and 2014.
 The groundfish surveys are conducted along the north, west and southwest of Falkland Islands waters.
 The calamari pre-season surveys are conducted along the 'Loligo Box' to the east of the Falkland Islands.
 The original objective of these surveys was to provide a synchronous biomass estimate of rock cod on the entire Falklands fishing grounds (Winter et al. 2010), which has since been expanded to provide information on other commercial stocks.
-It is noted, however, that Falkland Islands waters represent only part of the range for most stocks examined, and for some migratory stocks February is not a time of peak abundance, i.e. common hake (Arkhipkin et al. 2015), kingclip (Arkhipkin et al. 2012), and southern blue whiting (Barabanov 1982).
-Stations to the south-west of the FICZ have also not been sampled equally in all years, which may influence biomass estimates for stocks that occur in that area during February, such as banded whiptail grenadier, hoki, southern blue whiting, and toothfish.
+It is noted, however, that Falkland Islands waters represent only part of the range for most stocks examined, and for some migratory stocks February is not a time of peak abundance, i.e. common hake (Arkhipkin et al. 2015), kingclip (Genypterus blacodes; Arkhipkin et al. 2012), and southern blue whiting (Barabanov 1982).
+Stations to the southwest of the FICZ have also not been sampled equally in all years, which may influence biomass estimates for stocks that occur in that area during February, such as banded whiptail grenadier (Coelorinchus fasciatus), hoki, southern blue whiting, and toothfish.